KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

   </tr>
   <tr>
     <td><small><b>LDP_DRIVER_9</b></small></td>
-    <td>If a driver negotiation results in it using loader/driver interface
+    <td>If version negotiation results in a driver using the Loader
-        version 4 or earlier, the driver <b>must</b> verify that the Vulkan API version passed into <i>vkCreateInstance</i> (through
+        and Driver Interface Version 4 or earlier, the driver <b>must</b> verify that the Vulkan API version passed into <i>vkCreateInstance</i> (through
         <i>VkInstanceCreateInfo</i>’s <i>VkApplicationInfo</i>'s
         <i>apiVersion</i>) is supported.
         If the requested Vulkan API version can not be supported by the driver, it <b>must</b> return <b>VK_ERROR_INCOMPATIBLE_DRIVER</b>. <br/>
-        This is not required if the interface version is 5 or newer because the responsibility for this check then falls on the loader.
+        This is not required if the interface version is 5 or newer because the loader is responsible for this check.
     </td>
     <td>The behavior is undefined and may result in crashes or corruption.</td>
     <td>No</td>